-Report by: Katharina Winbeck Job title: Strategic Lead for Transport and Environment Policy Date: 12 November 2019 Contact Officer: Katharina Winbeck Telephone: 020 7934 9945 Email: Katharina.winbeck@londoncouncils.gov.uk
+Report by: Katharina Winbeck Job Strategic Lead for Transport and title: Environment Policy

+Date: 3 December 2019

+Contact Officer: Katharina Winbeck

+Telephone: 020 7934 9945 Email: Katharina.winbeck@londoncouncils.gov.uk

-Summary: This report alerts the Executive to discussions at the Transport and Environment Committee (TEC) concerning action on climate change.
-These discussions have sought to address the growing desire of Member authorities to increase their activity individually and collectively to address concerns surrounding climate change where a majority of London boroughs have announced climate emergencies.
+Summary: This report alerts Leaders Committee to discussions at the Transport and

+Environment Committee (TEC) concerning action on climate change.
+These discussions have sought to address the growing desire of Member authorities to increase their activity individually and collectively to address concerns surrounding climate change where a majority of change related activities are currently outside TEC's authority.

+London boroughs have announced climate emergencies.

 TEC is developing a programme of proposed work that will support action on climate change and take forward related components of London Councils Pledges to Londoners.
 TEC is able to fund this work from within its own resources and members of TEC wish to do so.
-However, climate change related activities are currently outside TEC's authority.
+However, climate change related activities are currently outside TEC's authority